sutharshiv482-coder/Investment-Portfolio-Analysis-Risk-Dashboard/README.md

 # 📈 Key Business Insights

 - BRK, INTC, and BAC are the top-performing stocks in the portfolio, generating average returns above 12%.
 In contrast, TSLA is the weakest performer with a negative return of -0.47%.
 Overall, the portfolio shows positive performance across most stocks, but TSLA requires closer monitoring due to its underperformance.
+- Portfolio A has the highest total market value at $720.82M, but it has a negative return of -2.70%.
+Portfolio C delivers the best return at 0.63% despite having the lowest market value of $687.90M.
+This shows that a larger portfolio size does not necessarily lead to better investment performance.

 ---